Skip to main content

 Get Test ETH

-Now that we know what ERC-721 tokens are and how they work let’s see how we can build and deploy our own tokens.
+Now that we know what ERC-721 tokens are and how they work, let’s see how we can build and deploy our own tokens.

 Adding Files to IPFS

-Before writing our NFT contract, we need to host our art for NFT and create a metadata file; for this, we’ll use IPFS - a peer-to-peer file storing and sharing distributed system.
 Download and install IPFS CLI based on your Operating system by following the installation guide in IPFS docs.

 Following are the steps for hosting the image and metadata file.

-Step 1: Creating IPFS repo.
+Step 1: Creating IPFS repo

 Start the IPFS repo by typing the following in a terminal/cmd window.